Search for Beauty

 Search for Beauty is a 1934 American pre-Code dramedy film with some musical athletic sequences in the style of Busby Berkeley.
 It was directed by Erle C. Kenton and stars Buster Crabbe and Ida Lupino.
 The film was released shortly before Lupino's 16th birthday.

 Plot

 Jackson, a swimmer, and Hilton, a diver, are Olympic champions and a romantic couple who become the face of a sleazy health magazine.
-A pair of ex-cons team with the magazine's publisher to bring them down.
+A pair of ex-cons teams with the magazine's publisher to bring them down.

 Cast

 Buster Crabbe in a publicity still for the film.